Jadakiss: Business ventures

+In political discourse

+Jadakiss' phrase "we outside" was mentioned by New York City Mayor Zohran Mamdani at his inauguration on January 1, 2026.
+Mamdani mentioned the phrase again on January 17, 2026 during his announcement of Tricia Shimamura as his New York City Parks Commissioner.

 Personal life

 Legal issues

 On July 5, 2004, Jadakiss was arrested in North Carolina on marijuana and illicit gun possession charges.
 Several months later, he reached a plea agreement on misdemeanor charges and was ordered to pay a $900 fine.

-On October 7, 2006, Jadakiss was once again arrested in his hometown of Yonkers, New York on gun and drug possession charges.
+On October 7, 2006, Jadakiss was once again arrested in his hometown of Yonkers, New York, on gun and drug possession charges.
 A Yonkers Police Department spokesperson said Jadakiss was one of four men sitting in a 2006 Toyota Camry that was parked near the intersection of Nepperhan Avenue and Elm Street in Yonkers at around 5 a.m.
 Saturday.
 Officers said the vehicle's driver was behaving oddly and said they noticed a strong odor of marijuana while approaching the car.
 Inside the vehicle, police found a .38 caliber revolver that had been reported stolen.
 According to The Associated Press, the weapon was loaded.
 All occupants were charged with possession of a stolen firearm; Jadakiss was also charged with possession of marijuana (a small amount was found on his person).
 The driver, Darnell Frazier, was charged with driving under the influence.
 The other two men in the vehicle are listed as Benjamin Lockhart and Kristian Smith.
 All were remanded to Westchester County Jail and were held until at least Tuesday of the following week, when they were due in court.

+In 2024, an investigation by Rolling Stone reported that Jadakiss was among several artists whose verified social‑media accounts were used to take money from aspiring musicians for promotions that, according to the report, never materialized.

 House raid

-Police arrested two men on multiple felony charges after they raided Jadakiss' Yonkers, New York apartment and found heroin (5 grams) and marijuana (6.5 pounds).
+Police arrested two men on multiple felony charges after they raided Jadakiss' Yonkers, New York, apartment and found heroin (5 grams) and marijuana (6.5 pounds).
 Jadakiss was neither present during the investigation, nor wanted by the law enforcement agencies.
 The incident took place on the morning of August 24, 2009, and started when an investigation revealed the presence of marijuana inside the vehicle driven by two men.
 Both men were reportedly in police custody and had been criminally charged.